 Ali has a BA in International Development (Anthropology Minor), a First Class Hons in Anthropology, and a PhD in Anthropology with the University of Adelaide.
-Ali's research has explored the motivations and experiences of refugee and asylum seeker support workers who are often providing critical support to...
+Ali's research has explored the motivations and experiences of refugee and asylum seeker support workers who are often providing critical...
 Read more

 About me